 Not-So-Scientific Seasonal Cost Analysis: Iceland

 We decided to run our own little Iceland cost experiment to see what kind of pricing fluctuations happen for different seasons in Iceland.
-Prices below are meant to be as rough benchmarks for two people traveling together in the varying seasons for 6 days / 5 nights.
+The prices below are meant to be rough benchmarks for two people traveling together in the varying seasons for 6 days / 5 nights.

 |Compact Car||Blue Lagoon x2||~Avg Total|